 In order to come up with topics for content at this stage, there are two main sources of ideas.

 2nd, look for ideas from customers or people in your company who support customers.
-Ask current buyers whether they have questions they want answered or information provided.
+Ask current buyers whether they have questions they want answered or information they seek to be provided.

 And get insights from people in your company who interact with buyers the most.
 These typically include members of support teams, as they have an accurate pulse of what your customers frequently ask about.

-So when coming up with ideas to produce content, you need these 3 types of content in the right proportion, depending on the nature and target audience of your business.
+So when coming up with ideas to produce content that is in line with your website content strategy, you need these 3 types of content in the right proportion, depending on the nature and target audience of your business.

 Similarly, a B2B consulting company may decide that 50% of its content topics will be educational, 25% inspirational and 25% entertaining.